 Moments of Vulnerability

 There are a few fleeting moments in the novel where Tom appears to be vulnerable or conflicted.
-For example, when he confronts Gatsby about his affair with Daisy, he seems genuinely hurt and threatened by the prospect of losing her.
+Practically speaking, for example, when he confronts Gatsby about his affair with Daisy, he seems genuinely hurt and threatened by the prospect of losing her.
 This vulnerability could be interpreted as a sign that he is capable of experiencing deeper emotions than he typically displays.

 Exposure of Hypocrisy